 14. Northwesterly along said Northeasterly line of said railroad right-of-way to the intersection of said Northeasterly line with the South line of Sec.
 28, T. 7, R. 10, or the Easterly projection thereof, thence along the Southerly lines of said Sec.
 28 and of Sec.
 29 and Sec.
 30 in said Township and Range,

 15. To the S.W. corner of said Sec.
-30, being a point in the East boundary line of said Coachella Valley County Water District, thence in the second second
+30, being a point in the East boundary line of said Coachella Valley County Water District, thence the same the same and the same same same and a